Shazil0204/Smart-trafik-styring/readme.md

 Urban areas face growing challenges with traffic congestion, accidents, and delays in public transport.
 These issues reduce efficiency, increase pollution, and frustrate commuters.

-To address this, the city of **Ringsted** has deployed a network of IoT sensors that continuously collect data on vehicle movements, traffic flow, and accidents.
+To address this, the city of **Ringsted** has deployed a network of IoT sensors that continuously collect data on vehicle movements and traffic flow.

 This project proposes a **big data solution** that will:
 - Collect and process real-time traffic data